-One of my favorite passages of Scripture is Acts 2.
+Acts 2 is one of my favorite passages of Scripture:

 When the day of Shavu'ot [Pentecost] had come, they were all together in one place.
 Suddenly there came from heaven a sound like a mighty rushing wind, and it filled the whole house where they were sitting.
 And tongues like fire spreading out appeared to them and settled on each one of them.
 They were all filled with the Ruach ha-Kodesh [Holy Spirit] and began to speak in other tongues as the Ruach [Spirit] enabled them to speak out.
 Acts 2:1-4, TLV

-But I never heard about Acts chapter 2.
-When the LORD empowered the believers with the power of the Holy Spirit (Ruach haKodesh).
+But despite all of those years in the church, I had never heard Acts chapter 2 when the LORD empowered the believers with the power of the Holy Spirit (Ruach haKodesh).

 I even learned to preach and lead entire worship services before I went to college.